Migraine Awareness Week

 There are a number of migraine treatments available, from conventional medicines to supplements, herbs and other complimentary therapies.
 The conventional treatments did not work for me and at 25 years old I was reluctant to try a daily preventative medicine.
 Despite there being no formal recommendations 20 years ago, my GP suggested acupuncture and I have never looked back.
 I do still have the occasional migraine, but now can go for several years between them.

-Today the NICE guidelines recommend that acupuncture should be considered as a treatment option for migraine sufferers as well as those who suffer with chronic tension headaches.
+Today the NICE guidelines since 2012 recommend that a course 0f 10 acupuncture should be considered as a treatment option for migraine sufferers as well as those who suffer with chronic tension headaches if neither topiramate nor propranolol are suitable or work well for you.
 Despite this recommendation it can still be difficult to access acupuncture through the NHS.

 If you would like any information about how acupuncture might help you please give me a call